Skip to main content

 Kati Kati

-Grilled chicken served with fried plantains and a spicy peanut sauce.
-A popular casual dining favorite.
+Grilled chicken with fried plantains and a spicy peanut sauce, a go-to for casual meals.

 Allergens: